Skwiix - Musical-Info-Advice-Support

 Picture

-In 1818, a German horn player named Heinrich David Stolzel created the first working brass instrument valve in partnership with Friedrich Bluhmel 1818, known as a box tubular valve.
+In 1818, a German horn player named Heinrich David Stolzel created the first working brass instrument valve in partnership with Friedrich Bluhmel 1818, known as a tubular box valve.
 The modern valve trumpet was born.
-Once perfected, this invention allowed almost perfect intonation and beautiful tone across the full range of the trumpet.
+Once perfected, this invention allowed almost perfect intonation and beautiful tone across the trumpet's full range.

 Picture

-Remarkably, the natural horn (with crooks) continued to dominate orchestral use until the end of the 1800s, though the valve design was eventually to become the standard we know today.
-The valves ensured a trumpet that was fully chromatic because they effectively changed the tube length.
-A combination of three valves provides all the variation a chromatic trumpet needs.
+Remarkably, the natural horn (with crooks) dominated orchestral use until the end of the 1800s.
+However, the valve design eventually became the standard we know today.
+The valves ensured a fully chromatic trumpet because they effectively changed the tube length.
+Combining three valves provides all the variation that a chromatic trumpet needs.

 This late development of the instrument's chromatic ability has meant that the repertoire for the instrument is relatively small compared to other instruments.